 A line of handmade soaps made completely with natural products?
 Here it is!
 We got the low down from Stephane Andrieux, the creative mind behind Dermolia.

-There are many Swiss Designers that are so incredibly creative, modern and passionate.
-We aim to dig deeper, beyond their designs and into the minds and hearts of what inspires them to dedicate their lives to their brand.
-Join us on a journey of discovering all things fashionably Swiss…allow us to introduce you to Dermolia.
+There are many Swiss cosmetics companies that are so incredibly creative, modern and passionate.
+We aim to dig deeper, beyond their product selection and into the minds and hearts of what inspires them to dedicate their lives to their brand.
+Join us on a journey of discovering all things related to Swiss skincare…allow us to introduce you to DERMOLIA.

 GG: Tell us about your brand name?